kelvinsekx/portfolio/src/content/articles/hello-mern/index.md

 ## JSX

 With our previous code, things look fine but not too good.
-I only opted for that because that will make us understand React better in my opinion.
+I only opted for that because it will make us understand React better in my opinion.

 However, If we decide to add more components this way things can get really clumpsy.
-And this why JSX shines.
+This is where JSX shines.
 JSX helps to abstract the complicated syntax with writing React.createElement and makes our code look similar to HTML.

 Besides, JSX is not a replacement for html.
 In fact it is not html in any way.

-Learn more about JSX
+<a href=jsx.org>Learn more about JSX</a>

-Let's re-write our previous code to take advantage of the wonder that comes with JSX.
+Let's re-write our previous code to take advantage of the wonders that come with JSX.

 ```javascript
 <script>